Links on Android Authority may earn us a commission. Learn more.

 How does Venmo work?

 Venmo is a mobile-only platform, so to use it, you need to download the app from the Google Play Store or Apple App Store.
-You then need to create an account and link a US bank account or credit/debit card to send money.
-Venmo does not currently work with bank accounts outside of the United States.
+You then need to create an account and link a US bank account or credit/debit card.
+Venmo doesn’t currently work outside of the United States, though that does include some territories, namely Puerto Rico, Guam, and the US Virgin Islands.

-The service essentially works as an intermediary and transfers money from your Venmo account to another person’s account.
-It may take a few hours to a few days for the funds to appear in the other user’s account.
-If you have enough funds in your account, the money will be deducted from there.
-Otherwise, it will transfer the total amount from your preferred payment method (bank account, debit card, or credit card).
+The service essentially works as an intermediary, funneling money through your Venmo account to another person’s account.
+It may take anywhere from a few hours to a few days for the funds to make the transfer, depending on the options you select.
+If you have enough funds in your Venmo balance, the money will be deducted from there.
+Otherwise, your account will pull from a preferred payment method (bank account, debit card, or credit card).

 Is Venmo free?
 How does it make money?

 Creating a Venmo account and transferring funds is free if you link a bank account or debit card.
-If you attach a credit card, there is a 3% fee on each transaction that originates from the credit card company itself.
+If you attach a credit card, there’s a 3% fee on each transaction that originates from the credit card company itself.
 Venmo passes this fee onto its customers.

 Venmo makes money from a few sources, one of which is instant transfers.
-This service allows you to send money from the app to a US bank account or debit card and have the funds arrive within 30 minutes.
-This service costs 1% of the transfer value, with a minimum fee of $0.25 and a maximum of $10.
-If you don’t want to pay, you can still transfer money for free with a one to three business day wait time.
+This lets you send money to a US bank account or debit card (from Visa or Mastercard) and have the funds arrive within 30 minutes.
+There’s a 1.75% fee for this, with a minimum fee of $0.25 and a maximum of $25.
+If you don’t want to pay, you can still transfer money for free within 1 to 3 business days.

-The company also makes money from vendors, which pay a small percentage of each transaction that goes through the service.
-This is standard practice, and as a customer, you won’t pay any extra fees.
-The app is currently accepted at over two million retailers within the United States.
+The company also makes money from vendors, who pay a small percentage off each transaction that goes through the service.
+As a customer, you won’t pay anything extra.
+The app is currently accepted at over 2 million retailers within the US.

-If you plan to use Venmo for business, the platform will begin to report transactions totaling over $600 to the IRS each year.
-This isn’t a new tax but rather an easier way for Venmo to track who owes what.
-Previously, Venmo would only have to report if a user had over 200 business transactions and made more than $20,000 in payments over a year.
+If you plan to use Venmo for business, the platform will begin to reporting transactions over $600 to the IRS, and supply you with a Form 1099-K. This isn’t an added tax, but rather an easier way to track who owes what.
+You may still want to download account statements below the $600 threshold.

 Is there a limit on transfers?

-Yes, there is a limit to how much you can transfer to other users with Venmo each week.
-For new, unverified users, the limit is $299.99 per week.
-Once you’ve verified your identity by sending in specific identification like your Social Security number, ZIP code, and birthday, the limit jumps to $4,999.99 per week.
-You can spend an additional $2,000 per week on authorized vendors, so the overall limit is $6,999.99.
+Yes.
+For unverified users, the spending limit is $299.99 per week.
+Once you’ve verified your identity by sending in specific identification like your Social Security number, ZIP code, and birthday, you can send up to $60,000 per week.
+You can only spend $7,000 per week on purchases, whether online or at a shop.

-There are also Venmo limits on how much money you can transfer to a bank account.
-Those limits are $999.99 for unverified users and $19,999.99 for verified users per week, following the same rules above.
-However, the largest amount you can transfer at one time as a verified user is $2,999.99.
+There are also limits on how much money you can transfer to a bank account.
+Those limits are $999.99 per week for unverified users, expanding to $19,999.99 once verification is complete.
+The largest amount you can transfer at one time is $5,000, and there’s a $0.26 minimum.

 Is Venmo safe?